Welcome!

 Buses services, 31X from Chelmsford via Maldon and D6 from South Woodham Ferrers operate regularly.
 Within the area the Dengie 100 bus link provides regular mini coach transfer between all parts of the Dengie. www.traveline.info

-Weekends you could take the Burnham Ferry between Essex Marina, Wallasea Island and Burnham on Crouch Marina.
-Their Dial-a-Ferry runs 6 days a week through the summer months and links with local buses. www.burnhamferry.co.uk
+The Burnham Ferry operates between Essex Marina, Wallasea Island and the Town Quay.
+Their Dial-a-Ferry runs 6 days a week through the summer months.
+Check www.burnhamferry.co.uk or call 07704 060482 for latest information on times and prices.

 For our first venue, the Burnham Museum, set your Sat Nav to CM0 8AS or for the High Street CM0 8AG.